 Angina decubitus is angina that occurs when a person is lying down (not necessarily only at night) without any apparent cause.
 Angina decubitus occurs because gravity redistributes fluids in the body.
 This redistribution makes the heart work harder.

 Variant angina results from a spasm of one of the large coronary arteries on the surface of the heart.
-It is called variant because it is characterized by pain during rest, not during exertion, and by specific changes detected with electrocardiography (ECG) during an episode of angina.
+It is called variant because it is characterized by pain usually during rest, not usually during exertion, and by specific changes detected with electrocardiography (ECG) during an episode of angina.

 Unstable angina refers to angina in which the pattern of symptoms changes.
 Because the characteristics of angina in a particular person usually remain constant, any change—such as more severe pain, more frequent attacks, or attacks occurring with less exertion or during rest—is serious.
 Such change usually reflects a sudden narrowing of a coronary artery because an atheroma has ruptured or a clot has formed.
 The risk of a heart attack is high.
 Unstable angina is considered an acute coronary syndrome Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more .
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more .